Crisis Counseling and Intervention: How Counselors Provide Immediate Help

 Where Crisis Counselors Work

-Additionally, crisis counselors can also provide mobile services.
-In these cases, they directly work onsite near the location of a natural or human-caused disaster.
-When major disasters occur, many mental health therapists, social workers, and psychologists volunteer their time to provide crisis counseling services.
+Additionally, crisis counselors can provide mobile services.
+In these cases, they work directly onsite near the location of a natural or human-caused disaster.
+When major disasters occur, many mental health professionals, including therapists, social workers, and psychologists, volunteer to provide crisis counseling.

 A Specific Need for Counselor Self-Care

-Counselors are also encouraged to reach out to other colleagues, seek appropriate supervision or consultation, and receive their own personal therapy.
-Always consult your physician or other qualified professionals if you are experiencing mental health issues.
+Counselors are encouraged to seek their own personal therapy when needed and to consult with a physician or other qualified professional if they are experiencing persistent mental health concerns.

 List of Crisis Intervention Resources